KaylaKRada/FortuneCookie/README.md

-# FortuneCookie
+# 🥠 FortuneCookie – Java Random Fortune Generator
+**Course:** Java I
+**Created by:** Kayla Rada
+**Semester:** [Add Semester Here if you want]

+---

-## Overview
+## ✨ Overview
-This project is a simple Java program that generates a random fortune each time it runs.
-Originally created for my Java 1 course, this was one of the first programs where I got to see my code produce something fun and interactive.
-While the logic behind it is straightforward, I really enjoyed the quirky and entertaining nature of the project.
-It was a great introduction to working with arrays, randomization, and console output.

-## C.C.A.R.R.

-**Challenge/Context:**
+This was one of my very first Java programs, created during my intro to Java course.
+It’s a simple, console-based app that gives you a random fortune each time it runs.
+Nothing fancy—just something lighthearted and fun that made learning arrays, random numbers, and output feel way more interesting than your average assignment.

+Even though the code is basic, this project made a huge impact on me.
+It was the first time I realized how programming could be creative, unpredictable, and even a little silly.
+It felt like a program someone would actually enjoy running—just for fun.

+---

+## 🚗 CCARR Breakdown (Challenge, Context, Action, Result, Reflection)

+### 🔹 **Challenge / Context**
-At the time I wrote this program, I was just getting started with Java and programming in general.
-This project was an opportunity to apply basic concepts like storing data in an array and selecting a random value.
-I wanted to create something that felt less like an assignment and more like a fun, small program that could bring a little joy to whoever ran it.
+At the time, I was just getting started with Java—and with programming in general.
+I wanted to practice storing and accessing data, using arrays, and working with randomness.
+But I also wanted to make something that felt less like a “homework problem” and more like a fun little surprise generator.

-**Action:**
+### 🔧 **Action**
-I built a simple Java program that stores a list of fortunes in an array.
-When executed, it randomly selects one fortune and displays it on the console.
-This required me to use the Random class to generate a random index, access the corresponding fortune, and print it to the screen.
-At the time, this was one of the first moments where I saw how code could create unpredictable, engaging results, and I found that exciting.
+I wrote a Java program that stores a list of quirky fortunes in an array.
+When it runs, it uses the `Random` class to pick one at random and display it to the user in the console.
+I learned how to work with indexed data, how to import and use libraries, and how to create basic logic that made the output feel fresh every time.

-**Result:**
-Each time the program runs, the user gets a different fortune.
-While the logic behind it is simple, the randomness made it feel dynamic and fresh.
-I shared it with some classmates, and we had fun testing out what fortunes we’d get.
-It was a small project, but it was the first time I created something that felt more like an experience than just an output of code.

-**Reflection:**
-Looking back, this project reminds me of how far I’ve come since learning the basics.
-At the time, getting a program to display different results dynamically felt like a big deal.
-Now, I’ve worked on far more complex projects, but I still appreciate how this one made me realize that programming can be creative and fun.
-If I were to revisit it, I’d consider expanding it—maybe adding a GUI, themed fortune categories, or even a web-based version.
-It’s always cool to see how much we grow when we look back at our early work!
+### ✅ **Result**
+The result is a fun and simple fortune generator.
+Every time you run it, you get a new random message—sometimes funny, sometimes odd, always unpredictable.
+I shared it with some classmates, and we all got a kick out of seeing what the “fortune cookie” would say next.

+### 💭 **Reflection**
+This project brings back some really good memories.
+It may have been small, but it was a turning point—it made programming feel alive.
+Since then, I’ve built more complex systems and explored different languages, but this project is a great reminder of how far I’ve come.
+If I revisited it, I’d love to turn it into a small GUI app, or even make it into a web-based fortune generator just for fun.

+---

+## 📁 Files Included
+- `FortuneCookie.java` – Source code for the program
+- `README.md` – You're reading it!

+---

+## 💡 Highlights
+- 🎲 Uses arrays + randomness to generate results
+- ✨ First project that felt “fun” and interactive
+- 💬 Shared it with others for feedback and laughs

+---

+## 📬 Contact
+Curious about this project or want to try your own version?
+Check out more of my work at [kaylakrada.github.io](https://kaylakrada.github.io)